Creamy Raw Zucchini and Avocado Chilled Soup – Keto Low Carb Recipe

-If you have a garden, you’re about to be under siege by the mighty zucchini!
+If you have a summer garden, you're about to be under siege by the mighty zucchini!
 They can be prolific to say the least.
 One of the many challenges of the home gardener is figuring out yet another recipe in which to use them.
 I stumbled across this dish a few years ago have and made it many times prior to following the ketogenic diet.
-It’s refreshing, easy and delicious!
-Enter a quick and simple zucchini and avocado chilled soup.
+It's refreshing, easy and delicious!
+Enter a quick and simple zucchini and avocado chilled keto soup.

 Raw Keto Zucchini and Avocado Chilled Soup

 This zucchini and avocado soup was not a keto recipe in its original form.
-Alhtough there is a lot of fiber in avocados and zucchini, the net carb count can add up quickly.
-The recipe changed quite a bit so that the macros now make it great keto recipe with just 4 net carbs per serving.
-It’s still an amazing summer soup and if I can really remember that far back, even better than the original!
-I also added one of my new loves to this recipe, Trader Joe’s Everything But the Bagel seasoning.
-It’s a delicious topping on so many things.
+Although there is a lot of fiber in avocados and zucchini, the net carb count can add up quickly.
+The recipe changed quite a bit so that the macros now make it great keto soup recipe with just four net carbs per serving.
+It's still an amazing summer soup and if I can really remember that far back, even better than the original!
+I also added one of my new loves to this recipe, Trader Joe's Everything But the Bagel seasoning.
+It's a delicious topping on so many things.

 Disclaimer: Links on this page may contain affiliate links, which means we may get paid a commission at no additional cost to you if you purchase through this page.
 Read our full disclosure here.

 One of the many things I love about this soup is the use of turmeric.
 This amazing herb has many important health benefits.
 It may be most well known for it's anti-inflammatory properties.
 Although it takes larger quantities for the effect to be noticeable any amount you can consume will be beneficial.
 This keto soup recipe is a great place to use it.
 Since turmeric is mild this green soup easily disguises the flavor so more can be added without overwhelming the taste buds.
 It's also known for fighting cancer.